What Does the Bible Say About Taxes?

 The Apostle Paul expands on this in Romans 13:1-7, where he instructs believers to submit to governing authorities, as they are established by God.
 This includes paying taxes: “Give to everyone what you owe them: If you owe taxes, pay taxes; if revenue, then revenue; if respect, then respect; if honor, then honor.”
 Paul’s advice reflects a respect for societal laws and structures, viewing them as necessary for maintaining order and justice.

-See also What Does the Bible Say About the Love of Money?
+See also What Does the Bible Say About the Evil Eye?

 Moreover, the Bible’s view on taxes is also tied to its teachings on honesty and integrity.
 Tax evasion, dishonesty, and cheating are inconsistent with biblical ethics.
 Paying taxes, in this light, is seen as part of living a righteous and honest life before God and society.